pytorch/pytorch/docs/source/notes/serialization.rst

 Since PyTorch 1.6.0, ``torch.save`` defaults to returning an uncompressed ZIP64 archive unless the user sets ``_use_new_zipfile_serialization=False``.

-In this archive, the files are ordered as follows
+In this archive, the files are ordered as such

 .. code-block:: python
     checkpoint.pth
     ├── data.pkl
-    ├── byteorder  # in PyTorch >= 2.1
+    ├── byteorder  # added in PyTorch >= 2.1
     ├── data
     │   ├── 0
     │   ├── 1